Siddh-2006/SatQuery_AI/docs/04-user-flow.md

 timestamp, and filename.
 Missing metadata can be completed in the context workflow before confirmation.

-The current backend stores uploads and serves previews, but the authoritative query compatibility check does not yet allow uploaded imagery to be sent to the ready specialist.
-The user therefore receives an explicit incompatibility message rather than an answer generated from unsupported input.
+The backend stores uploads, detects metadata, serves previews, and passes the validated imagery into the specialist workflow for analysis.

 ### Prepare a pair